-Learn how to order data in arrays and how to process arrays using loops, then build a program to tally votes, track progress and find key words.
+Learn how to order data in arrays and how to process arrays using loops, and build a program to count votes, track progress and find keywords.

-Get Started: Use iteration in your algorithms, and use loops to work with elements in arrays.
+Get Started: Use iteration in your algorithms and use loops to work with elements in arrays.
 Create an algorithm to describe game play in a board game, and consider the ways you could work with a collection.

-Lists and Arrays (page 185)
+Lists and Arrays (page 186)

-Algorithms: Iteration (pages 186-187)
+Algorithms: Iteration (pages 187-188)

-Loops (page 188)
+Loops (page 189)

-Working with Arrays - Searching (pages 189-190)
+Working with Arrays - Searching

+(pages 190-191)

-Play: Build programs to tally votes, track your progress towards a daily goal and filter messages for key words.
+Play: Build programs to count votes, track your progress towards a daily goal and filter messages for keywords.

-Arrays and Loops playground (pages 199-202)
+Arrays and Loops playground (pages 200-203)